unm-historiography/2015-spring/Joseph-Iggers-Comments.md

 ##### Art versus History

 On page 25, Igger's quotes Ranke, and poses the question of history being more a science or more of a source of culture.
-But, for me, he fell short of defining the term "empirical science."
-This is where the reading led me, if I reflected on the term.
+But, for me, Igger's went on to fall short on defining the term "empirical science."
+This is where the reading led me, as I reflected on the term.

 ##### Where the reading led me...